denten-books/plain-text/support/cuts/odds-ends.md

 suggests, the limits of physical engineering pull it back to the sphere of the applied.[^ln1-cs] Part real mechanism and part dream; part physics and part metaphysics, the Turing machine should be encountered on its own terms.
+# more on simulation

+If symbols, something used to represent something else, elicit a type of an illusion, the universal symbolic machine enacts the ultimate illusion.
+It creates a phantasmal image of symbolism itself.
+The history of computing is thus a history of symbolism in the broadest possible meaning of the word, which includes lyric poetry and symbolic logic.
+The difficult truth for the contemporary reader is that the computational metaphor, embodied on the level of the device, resists interpretation by conventional means.
+Metaphors of computation frame deep structure affecting basic everyday interaction with computers.
+As with all metaphors, nothing is what it seems: to "save" a document, to "copy" it and to "delete" it, to "surf" or to "browse" the internet, to "run" a program, the softness of software and the hardness of hardware, to "turn the page," to "bookmark," to "highlight," and ultimately to "read a book"---these are all metaphors that obscure the underlying material conditions of symbolic exchange.
+The metaphors ingratiate themselves to us in daily use.
+When habituated, they alienate us from the symbol.
+In drawing the history of the book as a universal Turing machine, we observe the evolution of symbolism into its final and totalizing form.
+By converting machine states into symbols, the Turing machine represents the ultimate negation of matter.
+It subsumes all lesser mechanisms amenable to computation.
+The universal Turing machine has the potential to mediate everywhere, yet, paradoxically, its method of "mediation" abstracts from any notion of medium or intervening substance.

+Under the command and control regime of the Turing machine, text loses its adhesion to the world.
+Yet it would be a mistake to think of it as wholly ethereal.
+The symbol itself, in its rawest form, anchors the Turing machine to the confines of the physical universe.
+No matter the transcendental impulse, the universal Turing machine cannot be abstracted beyond its minimal physical
+requirements: "tape," "symbol," "scanned square," "in the machine" [@turing_computable_1937, 231].[^ln1-inside]

+## Benjamin technique

+Like Bakhtin and Lubbock before him, Walter Benjamin similarly develops a notion of technique as a process that bridges immanence and transcendence: the work of art as an idea and a thing.
+The work of art for Benjamin does not and cannot exist in the mode of a "rigid, isolated object."
+Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production [@benjamin_author_1983, 87].
+Authorship identifies a specific mode of production.
+The question of formal, intra-textual figurative arrangements within the work of art thus cannot be considered apart from their extra-textual material contexts.
+Technique for Benjamin is what makes literary products "accessible" to materialist analysis; technique itself is, in his view, a relationship to production [@benjamin_author_1983, 87].

+In making the characteristically Marxist move towards production, Benjamin attempts to bridge what he calls the "sterile dichotomy" between form and content [@benjamin_author_1983, 88].
+Technique brings the arrangement of literary, ideational content into accordance with its modes of production.
+By these means the very concept of the author---what counts for authorship, what is published---can connect to the overall structure of the publishing industry and the industry to the more general arrangements of labor and capital.
+In this way the *idea* of citizen reporters, to take a Soviet example that he uses, has the potential to democratize journalism.
+But, as long as the production of newspapers is outside of the writer's immediate control, citizen journalism is bound to remain, *in practice*, "an article of consumption."
+In capitalist societies forces of capital ultimately transform the potential for any meaningful political struggle brought about by the new narrative technique into mere comfortable contemplation, a technically perfect object of enjoyment [@benjamin_author_1983].
+Capitalism, in this sense, is the generic technique for turning ideas into things (and things into ideas), a mode of production in which art cannot help but participate.

+It seems not possible then for poetic form to evolve without the corresponding evolution in the structures of economic production.
+Like Shklovsky, Benjamin saw a small ray of hope in modernist techniques of estrangement and interruption.
+Emerging art forms like photo-montage and the epic theater puncture the illusion of artistic unity.
+"Epic theater does not reproduce conditions," Benjamin writes; it is not mimetic, it "discloses" and "uncovers."
+The technique of interruption, by which a playwright freezes the scene, for example, functions to create a caesura within the structure of the play.
+Similar to Lubbock's detached objectification of the novel and Shklovsky's concept of estrangement, interruption brings attention to the artifice of the art form.
+At the height of its powers, epic drama shows the possibility of what Benjamin calls a "lasting alienation," by which the effects of the dramatic interruption can persevere beyond theater, continuing to expose the uncomfortable truths about the human condition [@benjamin_author_1983, 99-102].

+In traditional Marxist terms, the dilemma of robotics---automated machinery of thought and war---rests on an understanding of production as it relates to its
+cognates: authorship, technique, craft, poiesis.
+Even in those cases when authors write freely, without duress, they do not choose their instruments.
+Readers also determine the contexts of their own meaning making only in part.
+"The means of production do not depend on the free will," Marx wrote [@marx_collected_1976, 181; @winner_autonomous_1978, 83].
+It is not enough therefore to be an independent supplier of commodities, a free agent.
+One must also be free to develop new *ways of producing*.
+The liberated writer must transform, in Benjamin's words, from the "supplier" of technique into an "engineer," able to adapt literary apparatus towards one's own ends [@benjamin_author_1983, 102].
+At stake as always in materialist poetics is the self-determination of the subject.
+Technique liberates literature from individual genius, but in doing so it also enters the commons, beyond the reach of the individual.
+Following this logic, formalist poetics necessitate a kind of a structuralism, which proceeds in search of universal constructs like Vladimir Propp's narrative folk motifs or the universal grammar of Noam Chomsky.
+These rule-based structures exist in the space previously occupied by Hegelian notion of the universal world spirit, a kind of a worldly meta-consciousness that seems to develop and evolve by its own laws and logic.